Hierodoris torrida: Description

 This species is similar in appearance to its close relatives Hierodoris polita and H. frigida.
 It can be distinguished from H. polita as H. torrida doesn't have the white forewing fascia, nor is it as yellow as H. frigida.
 It is also unlikely to be in the same habitat as either of these species.

 Distribution

 This species is endemic to New Zealand.
-It can be found in the southern parts of the North Island, in Rangitikei and Wellington, and in the east of the South Island, in the Marlborough Sounds, Kaikoura, Mid and South Canterbury.
+It can be found in the southern parts of the North Island, in Rangitikei and Wellington, and in the east of the South Island, in the Marlborough Sounds, Kaikōura, Mid and South Canterbury.

 Biology and lifecycle

 The larvae of this species is unknown as is much of the biology of this species.

 Host species and habitat

 The plant host species of H. torrida are unknown.
 The adult moth prefers lowland forest habitat.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being "At Risk, Relict".
 It has been collected at Riccarton Bush.